Growing herbs is a great way to start gardening and save money on the groceries. Below are 8 essential herbs that anyone can grow.

 Every few years, you can divide the clumps and replant or share with your neighbours.

-Choose between curly leaf or the flat leaf Italian variety, or plant both.
+Choose between the curly leaf or the flat-leaf Italian variety, or plant both.
 Parsley will grow happily in a shady spot, so if you’ve got a bare patch, try planting parsley.

 Parsley is an annual, so it will eventually go to seed and die down, although our parsley is still going strong after a couple of years.
 If you leave it, it will self-seed, keeping you in parsley forever.

 Let’s not forget the rosemary, a hardy plant that tolerates hot and cold climates.